Tony Oden: Miami Dolphins

 In 2018, Oden was hired by the Miami Dolphins as their defensive backs coach under head coach Adam Gase.
 Following the firing of Gase in 2019, the Dolphins announced on February 8, 2019, that they had retained Oden as their safeties coach under new head coach Brian Flores.

 San Francisco 49ers

 On February 10, 2020, Oden was hired by the San Francisco 49ers as their defensive backs coach under defensive coordinator Robert Saleh, whom he had previously worked with in Houston, and head coach Kyle Shanahan.
 He replaced Joe Woods, who left to become the defensive coordinator for the Cleveland Browns.

 New York Jets

 On February 2, 2021, Oden was hired by the New York Jets as their senior defensive assistant and the team's cornerbacks coach.

 Tennessee Titans

-On January 27, 2025, the Tennessee Titans hired Oden to serve as their passing game coordinator and cornerbacks coach.
+On January 27, 2025, the Tennessee Titans hired Oden to serve as their passing game coordinator and cornerbacks coach under head coach Brian Callahan.
+Following the firing of Callahan and the end of the 2025 season, new head coach Robert Saleh chose to keep him on the coaching staff.